 If your plant has been dropping leaves, yellowing, or getting soft and mushy leaves, then it may have root rot.
 You should remove the plant from its pot to inspect the roots.
 If the roots are soft, wet, and brown, then you will need to treat the roots.

 Once your plant is out of its pot, you will need to carefully remove as much soil as you can and cut the affected roots off with clean shears of scissors.
 Gently wash the remaining roots clean of soil under running water.

 Repot Your Plant

-You should then repot your plant using fresh soil in a pot that has proper drainage.
+You should then re-pot your plant using fresh soil in a pot that has proper drainage.
 If you are going to use the same pot, then you should clean it thoroughly first.
-For more serious cases of root rot, you may also choose to prune the top of the plant a bit so the plant will have less leaves to send its energy to.
+For more serious cases of root rot, you may also choose to prune the top of the plant a bit so the plant will have fewer leaves to send its energy to.